udos86/ng-dynamic-forms/README.md

 **Error messaging is automatically enabled whenever** `errorMessages` **are declared on a** `DynamicFormControlModel`.

-By default error messages are show whenever the corresponding form control is invalid, blurred and has already been touched at the same time.
+By default error messages are shown whenever the corresponding form control is invalid, blurred and has already been touched at the same time.

-Since the condition for displaying error messages often is a subject to individual user experience preferences you can customize this by providing a so called `DynamicErrorMessagesMatcher`:
+Since the condition for displaying error messages often is a subject to individual user experience preferences you can customize this by providing a so called `DynamicErrorMessagesMatcher` via the `DYNAMIC_ERROR_MESSAGES_MATCHER` injection token:
 ```ts
 function myCustomErrorMessagesMatcher (control: AbstractControl, model: DynamicFormControlModel, hasFocus: boolean) {
     return //...